Theresa May Must Propose Brexit ‘Plan B’ Within Three Days If She Loses Crunch Vote Next Week

 Tory former minister Mark Francois, deputy chairman of the Eurosceptic European Research Group (ERG), claimed Bercow was not following his own rules.

+Francois read the government’s original business motion, which states that additional motions are not allowed.

-As a furious Francois yelled “ridiculous” and “that is utter sophistry”, Bercow defended his decision.
+However Bercow insisted an amendment, like Grieve’s, was different to a motion, provoking Francois to begin yelling “ridiculous” and “that is utter sophistry” as the Speaker defended his decision.

 “He referred to a motion and he said that no motion in this context, for the purposes of precis, may be moved other then by a minister of the Crown. ’Tis so.